Hearty Winter Beef Stew with Red Wine and Rosemary

 • 3 stalks Celery - sliced

-• 6 Small Red Potatoes or petite potatoes - halved or quartered
+• 6 Small Red Potatoes or petite potatoes - quartered

 • 1 Large onion - diced

-• 2 to 3 tbsp Vegetable Oil - for browning
+• 3 to 5 tbsp Olive Oil - for marinade, browning meat, plus more for cooking vegetables

-• 3/4 to 1 cup All Purpose Flour - seasoned with pinches of salt and pepper – for dredging
+• 3/4 to 1 cup All Purpose Flour - seasoned with pinches of salt and pepper – for dredging, plus more if you're using to thicken stew later

 • 1 carton Beef Stock or Beef Broth - 32 oz carton